Testing for financial crashes using the Log Periodic Power Law mode: Introduction

-Two broad finance theories make predictions about stock prices.
+Two broad finance theories make predictions about stock price changes.
 They are the efficient market hypothesis (EMH) and the rational bubbles view (RBV).
-Both theories begin from the standpoint that an asset has a fundamental value, defined as the market's expected discounted present value of the future cash flows associated with the asset.
-Empirical tests of both the EMH and the RBV often fail to explain large market price falls or `crashes', as such crashes are not usually associated with any specific news item.\footnote{ Our definition of a stock market crash is similar to that of Hong and Stein \cite{HS:2003}, in that they represent unusual large market falls that are not followed by large public news events and such falls are market wide in nature.} For example, Cutler et al. \cite{CPS:1989} find that of the 50 largest daily price falls in aggregate stock prices for the period 1946-1987, the majority are not accompanied by external news of specific importance.\footnote{ Recently, several specific theoretical models of stock market crashes have been put forward.
-In Romer's \cite{R:2001} symmetric rational asset-price model, neither rational behavior nor external news plays an important role in stock market crashes.
-Also both the Hong and Stein \cite{HS:2003} and Barley and Veronesi \cite{BV:2003} models assume that economically significant differences in the views of investors can lead to stock market crashes when they are revealed.}
+Both theories begin from the standpoint that an asset has a fundamental value, defined as the market's expected discounted present value of the firm's future cash flow that impacts on the value of the firm's stock price.
+Empirical tests of both the EMH and the RBV often fail to explain large market price falls or `crashes', since such financial crashes are not usually associated with any specific news item.\footnote{ Our definition of a stock market crash is similar to that of \cite{HS:2003}, in that they represent unusual large market falls that are not followed by large public news events and where such falls are market wide in nature.
+This definition accords with certain empirical work.} For example, \cite{CPS:1989} find that of the 50 largest daily price falls in aggregate stock prices for the period 1946-1987, the majority are not accompanied by external news of specific importance.\footnote{ Recently, several specific theoretical models of stock market crashes have been put forward.
+In \cite{R:2001} symmetric rational asset-price model, neither rational behavior nor external news plays an important part in giving rise to stock market crashes.
+Both the \cite{HS:2003} and \cite{BV:2003} models assume that economically significant differences in the views of investors can lead to stock market crashes when they are revealed.} However, recent empirical work shows that external news might have a role to play in giving rise to financial crashes.
+Indeed, in a related study, Rangel (2011) finds that it is the surprise element of macroeconomic announcements that gives rise to significant jumps and volatility intensity, but only in respect of inflation shocks represented in the Producer Price Index.